 Honourable mentions :

-The Pellpax Rabbit Sniper Kit is perfect for those on a budget as it comes with a break barrel spring rifle, a Hawke scope and screw mounts, a barrel silencer, a padded gun bag as well as 2 tins of ProShot Pellets all for under 200 pounds.
+The Pellpax Rabbit Sniper Kit is perfect for those on a budget, as it comes with a break-barrel spring rifle, a Hawke scope and screw mounts, a barrel silencer, a padded gun bag, and two tins of ProShot Precision Pellets, all for under £200.
 The rifle is German made and great quality for the price.

 CO2 Powered Rifles

-CO2 rifles are refilled with 12g or 88g CO2 capsules, making them easy to use, and gives some CO2 rifles the ability to be semi automatic.
+CO2 rifles are refilled with 12g or 88g CO2 capsules, making them easy to use, and giving some CO2 rifles the ability to be semiautomatic.
 They will fire as fast as you can pull the trigger until the magazine is empty.
-CO2 rifles are often inexpensive and require little maintenance but there are some seriously good quality guns out there if you know where to look.
+CO2 rifles are often inexpensive and require little maintenance, but there are some seriously good quality guns out there if you know where to look.

 3rd Place : Walther Winchester Lever Action